-Public participation is an important component of the planning process, and this update to the Housing Element has provided residents and other interested parties numerous opportunities to be involved in the preparation of the element The City sought broad public engagement from all economic segments of the community and has incorporated public comments into this Housing Element Update.
+The City sought broad public engagement from all economic segments of the community and has incorporated public comments into this Housing Element Update.
 Public notices of all meetings and hearings were published in the local newspaper in advance of each meeting, as well as posted on the City's website and sent directly to a list of housing stakeholders.
 The draft Housing Element was made available for review at City Hall and posted on the City's website prior to public meetings.
-The draft Housing Element also was available for public comment for thirty days and comments that were received were incorporated into the draft Housing Element prior to submission of the California Department of Housing and Community Development (HCD).
+The draft Housing Element also was available for public comment for thirty days and comments that were received were incorporated into the draft Housing Element (HCD).
 Notice of the document's availability was also circulated to housing advocates and organizations representing the interests of lower-income persons and special needs groups, including People's Self-Help Housing, Habitat for Humanity, the Housing Trust Fund of Santa Barbara County and the Housing Authorities of both the City and County of Santa Barbara.
-After receiving comments on the draft Housing Element from the State Housing and Community Development Department (HCD), a proposed final Housing Element was prepared and made available for public review during City Planning Commission and City Council hearings prior to adoption by the City Council.
+After receiving comments on the draft Housing Element from HCD, a proposed final Housing Element was prepared and made available for public review during City Planning Commission and City Council hearings prior to adoption by the City Council.

-Appendix C provides additional discussion of opportunities for public involvement in the preparation of this Housing Element update, identification of persons and organizations that were invited to participate, and a summary of issues raised during the process and how those issues have been addressed and implemented into this Housing Element Update.
+Appendix C provides additional discussion of opportunities for public involvement in the preparation of this Housing Element update, identification of persons and organizations that were invited to participate, a summary of issues raised during the process and how those issues have been addressed and implemented into this Housing Element Update.